dothiv/transactional-emails/tld-payitforward.md

             The charitable .hiv domains generate new funds and new attention for the end of AIDS.
             {% if domain %}We've joined the .hiv moment with {{ domain }}.{% endif %}
             <br/>
+            The <a href="https://www.youtube.com/watch?v=l3ZHd8qbSpE">.hiv movie</a> explains dotHIV's
+            work at a glance.
 You will find further information at <a href="https://click4life.hiv">click4life.hiv</a>.
         <p>

         <p style="font: 15px/1.25em 'Helvetica Neue', Arial, Helvetica; color: #333;">